P-371/ASDML.NET.Legacy/SPEC.md

 Some objects can have children or items (for example, a GUI window, arrays, lists, IEnumerable in C#, Iterable in Java).

-In ASDML, groups can have nested content (*nested objects*). *Nested objects* have no prefix.
-A group can have arbitrary number of *nested objects*.
+In ASDML, *group*s can have nested content (*nested objects*). *Nested objects* have no prefix.
+A *group* can have arbitrary number of *nested objects*.
 Let's create a list and add some objects to it:

 ``` asdml
 List {